HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 ### LD panel

-5. LD panel files (`ld_panel` parameter).
-To speed up LD computation for clumping we suggest to prepare by chromosome bed/bim/fam files with the same variants present in the full genotype data (input bgen) but only a subset of samples.
+1. LD panel files (`ld_panel` parameter).
+If you are analysing a large dataset with more than 50k samples, to speed up LD computation for clumping we suggest to prepare by chromosome bed/bim/fam files with the same variants present in the full genotype data (input bgen) but only a subset of samples.
 Then you can specify a pattern to these files like `/ld_panel/chr{CHROM}_ld`.
 The `{CHROM}` is automatically substituted with number 1-23 when the pipeline is running.
-If clumping is not active this can be omitted.
+This is only processed when `clumping` option is active.
 If the `ld_panel` parameter is not set and clumping is active the pipeline will use the full genotype data to estimate LD.
-Note that this will result in very long run time for huge datasets so providing an LD panel is highly reccomended when sample size is above 20k.
-You can generate LD files from input BGEN using plink2
+Note that this will result in very long run time for huge datasets so providing an LD panel is highly reccomended when sample size is above 50k.
+You can generate LD files from input BGEN using plink2 and the `--keep` option to extract a subset of unrelated samples.

 ```bash
 chrom=1 #Chromosome id